mog96/Seed/README.md

 The module handles timer countdown and validating MTurk IDs.
 It is included in most static pages that are not the waiting room, quiz or game pages.

 ### `session.js`
-This module begins the initial socket communication with the server.
-It opens a websocket connection to the server when a user enters their MTurk ID on the first page.
-Sends MTurk ID along with code `ENTRY_MSG` in initial message.
+Controller for the `session.html` template.
+This module begins the initial socket communication with the server, sending the MTurk ID along with code `ENTRY_MSG` in its initial message.

 Shows 'Proceed' button when `ACTIVATE_MSG` is received, which takes place once a new session is created from the Admin page.
 It also contains a utility fuunction `getUrlVars()`, which is used to pull parameters from a URL string.

 ### `waiting-room.js`
 See session.js — nearly identical.
 This module controls the waiting room page (`welcome.html` template).
-  - TODO: Unify with `session.js`.
+  - `TODO: Unify with session.js.`

 ### `quiz.js`
 Controls quiz.
 Very self explanatory.
 More details in the code comments.

 ### `tutorial.js` and `tutorial2.js`
 Control the tutorial.
-Currently pretty messy, as they are mostly copied from `game.js` with minor changes.
-Can probably be combined into a single file.
-May even be combined into `game.js` perhaps.
+Mostly copied from `game.js` with minor changes.
+  - `TODO: Combine into a single file.
+May even be combined into game.js.`

 ### `game.js`
 A lot going on here.
 Opens a GameConnection WebSocket.
 Most data saved in dataModel rather than $scope as it persists through the loading of a new page.